al1sant0s/tsto2rgb/README.md

 So you have a directory named brandnewbuilding.
 Within that directory you have another directory called Neutral (because your building only has a neutral animation).
 Finally you have all your images for that animation within the Neutral directory itself.
 In this specific example you would have just one frame that's named 0.png.

-Now for a reala and more complex example.
-Suppose you have been tasked with implementing the "Simpsons House".
-I know!
-That building already exists in the game but let's pretend it doesn't (as strange as it sounds).
+Now for a real and more complex showcase, it's time to demonstrate how to implement a real building in game.
+For this example the Simpsons house will be used.
+The files to reproduce this example will not be provided by this guide but you can just reproduce the next steps to any other building/decoration you wish to implement for the game so pay close attention!

-Taking the real Simpsons house asset from the game you will find out that it's structured like this (the states may not be in this exactly order in the original bsv3 file):
+The Simpsons house bsv3 file from the game it's structured like this (the animations may not be listed in this exactly order in the original bsv3 file):

 * simpsonshouse/
   * Active/